WordPress/wordpress-playground/docs/using-php-in-the-browser.md

 #### `webworker`

 Spins a new `Worker` instance with the given Worker Thread script.
 This is the classic solution for multiprocessing in the browser and it almost became the only, non-configurable backend.
 The `iframe` backend is handy to work around webworkers limitations in the browsers.
-For example, [FireFox does not support module workers](https://github.com/mdn/content/issues/24402) and [WASM used to crash webworkers in Chrome](https://github.com/WordPress/wordpress-playground/issues/1).
+For example, [Firefox does not support module workers](https://github.com/mdn/content/issues/24402) and [WASM used to crash webworkers in Chrome](https://github.com/WordPress/wordpress-playground/issues/1).

 Example usage: